 Smoked Brisket Point turns out melt in your mouth tender and juicy and full of amazing flavor.
 Great for sandwiches, tacos, chili and more.

 The other option is to smoke the brisket point for Brisket Chili, Brisket Queso and Brisket Breakfast Burritos.
-There are endless possibilities with brisket.
+There are endless recipe possibilities with brisket.

-There are many, many ways to smoke a brisket and we are constantly experimenting to find the best method.
-We generally use our offset smoker and love to do Hot and Fast Smoked Brisket but for this cook we are smoking for several hours on our Big Green Egg with pecan chunks and finishing on the pellet grill.
+Generally, we use our offset smoker and love to do Hot and Fast Smoked Brisket but for this cook we are smoking for several hours on our Big Green Egg with pecan chunks and finishing on the pellet grill.
+Creating two brisket cuts is one of the best ways to cook brisket on a Large Big Green Egg.

 Ingredients Needed

-- Brisket Point
+- Beef Brisket Point

 - Sea Salt